 Listing 13-29: Using iterator adaptor methods in the implementation of the search function

 Recall that the purpose of the search function is to return all lines in contents that contain the query.
-Similarly to the filter example in Listing 13-19, we can use the filter adaptor to keep only the lines that line.contains(query) returns true for.
+Similar to the filter example in Listing 13-19, we can use the filter adaptor to keep only the lines that line.contains(query) returns true for.
 We then collect the matching lines up into another vector with collect.
 Much simpler!
 Feel free to make the same change to use iterator methods in the search_case_insensitive function as well.

-The next logical question is which style you should choose in your own code: the original implementation in Listing 13-28, or the version using iterators in Listing 13-29.
+The next logical question is which style you should choose in your own code and why: the original implementation in Listing 13-28, or the version using iterators in Listing 13-29.
 Most Rust programmers prefer to use the iterator style.
 It’s a bit tougher to get the hang of at first, but once you get a feel for the various iterator adaptors and what they do, iterators can be easier to understand.
 Instead of fiddling with the various bits of looping and building new vectors, the code focuses on the high-level objective of the loop.
 This abstracts away some of the commonplace code so that it’s easier to see the concepts that are unique to this code, like the filtering condition each element in the iterator must pass.

 But are the two implementations truly equivalent?
 The intuitive assumption might be that the more low-level loop will be faster.
 Let’s talk about performance.